matt-42/silicon/_blog/how_to_implement_a_realtime_broadcast_chat_with_silicon.md

 signatures of these remote functions.

-The bodies of these functions are available client side and executed as soon as a message transit from the server to the client.
+The bodies of these functions are available client side and executed as soon as a message transits from the server to the client.
 Here we only have to define one remote function: the function ```message``` taking as argument the new message to display.